logo

 cookies:

-Cooike object created from Cookie header or empty tuple.
+Cookie object created from Cookie header or empty tuple.

 authorization:

-Parsed Authorization header to dictionary.
+Parsed Authorization header as a dictionary.

 referer:

-Http referer from Referer header or None
+HTTP referer from Referer header or None.

 user_agent: